Find Healthy Habits that Work for You

 Empowering Kids to Have Healthy Habits

 Many of the concepts discussed above apply to kids too, but there are some unique considerations related to motivating kids.
-Many of these concepts are featured in Ellen’s new book, Bright Kids Who Couldn’t Care Less: How to Rekindle Your Child’s Motivation, due out this Month.
+Many of these concepts are featured in Ellen’s book, Bright Kids Who Couldn’t Care Less: How to Rekindle Your Child’s Motivation, due out this Month.
 Here are some highlights:

 - Some healthy habits (related to nutrition) are non-negotiable, but others (optional goals) should be more flexible.